da-baranov/SciDe/README.md

 Sciter component for Delphi

 *** SUPPORTED VERSIONS AND PLATFORMS ***
-Delphi 7 or newer, 32-bit platform
+Delphi 7 or newer, 32-bit platform (x64 was not tested)

 *** ACTUAL SCITER VERSION: 3.2.0.3 ***